dimazest/flock/readme.md

 ### Brexit

-Brexit tweets about brexit.
 Fitering criteria: everything that contains the string "brexit".

 #### Hypotheses